dagster-io/dagster/docs/docs-beta/docs/guides/project-structure.md

     └── definitions.py
 ```

-### Structured by context
+### Structured by concept

-One may find it beneficial to introduce a second layer of organization encapsulating the
-technologies.
-In this case, an ingestion and transformation module has been added around our _dlt_
-and _dbt_ modules.
+It is also possible to introduce a layer of categorization by the overarching data processing concept.
+For example, whether the job is performing some kind of transformation, ingestion of data, or processing operation.

-This provides more context to engineers who may not be as familiar with the underlying technologies
-that are being used.
+This provides additional context to the engineers who may not have as strong of a familiarity with the underlying technologies that are being used.

 ```
 .